WinerSsss/Carshering/README.md

            python manage.py migrate carservice
            python manage.py migrate users

+1.5 Configuration
+   - Create a .env file in the root directory of the project.
+   - In the .env file, add the following lines:

+           SECRET_KEY="your_secret_key"
+           DEBUG=True

+     Replace "your_secret_key" with your desired secret key value.

 ## 2. Usage
 2.1 To use this application you need to type (if you're in your workspace directory):